storybook-eol/storybook-deployer/README.md

-  --branch                        Git branch to push to             [string] [default: "gh-pages"] --source-branch                 Source branch to push from          [string] [default: "master"] --host-token-env-variable, -t   Github token for CI publish       [string] [default: "GH_TOKEN"] --aws-profile                   AWS profile to use for publishing  [string] [default: "default"] --bucket-path                   AWS bucket path to use for publishing                   [string]
+  --branch                        Git branch to push to             [string] [default: "gh-pages"] --source-branch                 Source branch to push from          [string] [default: "master"] --host-token-env-variable, -t   Github token for CI publish       [string] [default: "GH_TOKEN"] --aws-profile                   AWS profile to use for publishing.
+Use NONE to use no profile
+                                  at all instead of "default".       [string] [default: "default"] --bucket-path                   AWS bucket path to use for publishing                   [string]
 ```